weekendesk/nodegate/README.md

 this kind of systems you will have to program some mechanics. **Nodegate** helps you to programmatically configure, develop and run your API gateway, in the simple way.

-> Everything can be done by declaring routes with a pipeline containing modifiers.
+> Everything can be done by declaring routes with a workflow containing modifiers.
 Each modifier
 > _modify_ a container for composing the response.
 That's it.

 A bunch of modifiers are bundled with this plugin, but everyone can create more easily!